 Installation Diagram

-In the diagram below, we illustrate how each of the items we listed above work together to install a single cross nut.
+The diagram below illustrates how each item we listed above works together to install a single cross nut.

 Installation Steps